RockHoward/scrypto-training-notes/README.md

-# scrypto-training-notes
+# Scrypto Training Notes

-Notes about the Scrypto programming language.

-This is the programming language for the Radix Engine V2.
+Scrypto is the programming language for the Radix Engine V2 at the heart of the Radix protocol.

-It is a functional language based loosely on Rust syntax.
+It is an asset-oriented language based on Rust.
+Here is my blog post about asset-oriented languages: https://www.publish0x.com/rocks-defi-playbook/asset-oriented-programming-xjoyxqk

-Details are not available yet but will be added when available.
+Details about Scrypto are not available publicly available however please check back on or after November 12, 2021.

-Still there are some notes here that have been extracted from papers, talks and videos about the langauge.
+In the meantime this site includes some high level notes extracted from papers, talks and videos about the langauge.